julurisaichandu/athena/README.md

 In athena/backend/index.js, fill the GROQ_API_KEY and PORT variables.
 ```
+You can get your groq api key by following the quick start guide from the groq website - https://console.groq.com/docs/quickstart

 if these doesnt work by keeping these in .env.local, try to create .env file in the root folder and copy paste these values.

 ### 5. Running the frontend